yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 It is written as the title of their corresponding markdown file, surrounded by double square brackets.
 However, in the final render they are presented by default as the page's title.
 This saves you typing out the whole page title in your markdown document, and allows the Foam VSCode extension to suggest files as you type.
 Below you can read about how to change their presentation.

-[[chinese-ginseng-chicken-tonic-soup|You can alias a link like this]] if you don't want to keep the title.
+You can alias a link like this: ``[[chinese-ginseng-chicken-tonic-soup|chicken soup]]`` if you don't want to keep the title.
 Heads up— this link points to a recipe for Chinese ginseng chicken Soup.

-[[Writing with Exocore Syntax#Wikilink Embeds|This wikilink]] points to a header further down on this page, by using a `#`.
+You can also point to headers within a page: `[[Writing with Exocore Syntax#Wikilink Embeds|This wikilink]]`. [[Writing with Exocore Syntax#Wikilink Embeds|This wikilink]] points to a header further down on this page, by using a `#`.
 Under that header you will find a different sort of wikilink— an embed.
 The content of another note is embedded within the current note.
 You can also point to a particular header within another note.

 Check out the backlinks section at the bottom of any post, and you'll find a list of every post that links back to it.
 Backlinks are automatically generated, and display all posts with links pointing to them.